dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 ---

-Depending on the billing cycle of the plan for which you signed up, your subscription will be renewed either monthly or yearly.
+Depending on the billing cycle for your plan, your subscription will be renewed either monthly or yearly.
 The payment for the renewal will be charged to the card on file or, if you have credit, deducted from from the credit balance.

 The amount to be charged depends on:

-- The price of the plan you are subscribed to;
+- The price of the plan you're subscribed to;
 - The number of extra domains you have in your account; and
 - The number of domains that have email forwards configured.